imballinst/bekind/README.md

-# wysiots
+# bekind

 > ✨ Bootstrapped with Create Snowpack App (CSA).

-What You See Is Only The Surface (WYSIOTS) is a small interactive site, built with the hope so people will consider it's not always a happy story behind every smile.
+bekind is a small interactive site, built with the hope so people will consider it's not always a happy story behind every smile.

 ## Available Scripts